GLOBAL DATA PROTECTION ADDENDUM FOR ADVERTISERS

 8. Assistance

 8.2.
-Advertiser acknowledges and agrees that, except for the permitted purposes under the Data Protection Laws it will cease Processing Publisher’s Personal Data transmitted to it by DT via the Service and is related to an opted-out Publishers’ Data Subjects, whenever Advertiser is aware of such opt-out signal.
+Advertiser acknowledges and agrees that, except for the permitted purposes under the Data Protection Laws, it will cease Processing Publisher’s Personal Data transmitted to it by DT via the Service and is related to an opted-out Publishers’ Data Subjects whenever Advertiser is aware of such opt-out signal.

 8.3.
 DT acknowledges and agrees that, except for the permitted purposes under the Data Protection Laws, upon Advertiser’s transmission of an opt-out signal to DT, DT will cease any Processing of Advertiser’s Personal Data related to the opted-out Advertiser Data Subjects.

-8.4.
-For the purpose of establishing the opt-out flagging mechanism, the Parties will cooperate in good faith with each other to be able to receive such flags from each other.
+8.4. to establish the opt-out flagging mechanism, the Parties will cooperate in good faith with each other to be able to receive such flags from each other.

 9. Audit

-The Party Processing Personal Data that was transmitted to it by the other Party in connection with the Service will make available to the other Party all information reasonably necessary to demonstrate its compliance with this Addendum and will permit and contribute to any data audits reasonably required by the other party upon the other party’s prior written request and advanced notice, subject to appropriate confidentiality, operational and financial arrangements in relation to such audits.
+The Party Processing Personal Data that was transmitted to it by the other Party in connection with the Service will make available to the other Party all information reasonably necessary to demonstrate its compliance with this Addendum and will permit and contribute to any data audits reasonably required by the other party upon the other party’s prior written request and advanced notice, subject to appropriate confidentiality, operational and financial arrangements about such audits.

 10. Retention and Destruction